Lindt8/PHITS-Tools/paper.md

 [^1]: For current PHITS userbase statistics, see: [https://phits.jaea.go.jp/usermap/PHITS_map_userbase.html](https://phits.jaea.go.jp/usermap/PHITS_map_userbase.html)
 [^2]: PHITS and DCHAIN are distributed by the Japan Atomic Energy Agency and the OECD/NEA Data Bank.
 For more information, see: [https://phits.jaea.go.jp/howtoget.html](https://phits.jaea.go.jp/howtoget.html).

-Within PHITS are "tallies" which score various physical quantities such as the number of particles passing through a region in space or crossing a surface, the frequency and products of nuclear interactions of various types, deposition of energy/dose, timing of interactions, displacements per atom (DPA), and more.
+Within PHITS are "tallies" which filter and score various physical quantities such as the number of particles passing through a region in space or crossing a surface, the frequency and products of nuclear interactions of various types, deposition of energy/dose, timing of interactions, radiation damage (in DPA), and more.
 Users provide the desired binning for the tally histograms to be created (such as specifying a range of energies of interest and how many bins the tally should have within that energy range), and the code will simulate the histories, or "lives", of many particles, outputting the aggregate distributions for the quantities being tallied, which should be converged to the "true" or "real" distributions provided a statistically sufficient number of histories were simulated (often on the order of millions or more).
-For a few tallies, PHITS provides the option to output "dump" files where, in addition to the histograms, detailed raw history-by-history event data are recorded to an ASCII or binary file for every history satisfying the tally's criteria and being scored by it, allowing users to, in post, create even more complex tallies and analyses than possible with the stock tallies in PHITS.
+For a few tallies, PHITS provides the option to output "dump" files where, in addition to the histograms, detailed raw history-by-history event data are recorded to a text or binary file for every history satisfying the tally's criteria and being scored by it, allowing users to, in post, create even more complex tallies and analyses than possible with the stock tallies in PHITS.